rchillyard/TableParser/README.md

 # Introduction to TableParser

-A functional parser of tables implemented in Scala.
+A functional parser of tables, implemented in Scala.
 Typically, the input is in the form of a "CSV" (comma-separated-values) file.
 However, it is perfectly possible to parse other formats.

-_TableParser_ aims to make it as simple as possible to ingest a fully-typed tabular dataset.
+_TableParser_ aims to make it as simple as possible to ingest a fully typed tabular dataset.
 The principal mechanism for this is the use of case classes to specify the types of fields in the dataset.
 All conversions from strings to standard types are performed automatically.
 For non-standard types, it suffices simply to provide an implicit converter of the form _String=>T_.

-It is possible to parse sequences of _String_ (one per row)--the typical situation for a CSV file--or sequences of sequences of _String_
-(where the table corresponds to a matrix of cells).
+It is possible to parse sequences of _String_ (one per row)--the typical situation for a CSV file--or sequences of _String_ (where the table corresponds to a matrix of cells).

 This library makes extensive use of type classes and other implicit mechanisms.
 Indeed, it is implemented very similarly to JSON readers.
-There is a row-parser configuration mechanism which allows the programmer to vary the regular expressions for recognizing strings and delimiters, also to vary the quote character.
+There is a row-parser configuration mechanism that allows the programmer to vary the regular expressions for recognizing strings and delimiters and also to vary the quote character.

 In addition to parsing, _TableParser_ provides a mechanism for rendering a table in _hierarchical_ form (for example for XML or HTML).
-An output structure which is itself tabular or sequence-oriented can be generated quite easily using the rows of the table, together with something like, for instance, a Json writer.
+An output structure which is itself tabular or sequence-oriented can be generated quite easily using the rows of the table, together with something like, for instance, a JSON writer.

 Package Structure
 ===========

 As of version 1.1.4, the code has been split into three packages: _core_, _cats_, and _spark_.
-The remainder of this README refers to the _core_ package.
+Most of the remainder of this README file refers to the _core_ package.
 Use of _cats-effect IO_ and encryption have been moved into the _cats_ package.
 The _spark_ package is for use with Apache Spark (beginning with 1.1.5).

 Quick Intro
 ===========

-The simplest way to get an introduction to TableParser is to consult the airbnb.sc and movie.sc worksheets.
+The simplest way to get an introduction to _TableParser_ is to consult the _movie.sc_ and _airbnb.sc_ worksheets (the latter is in the _cats_ package).
 These give detailed descriptions of each stage of the process.

 Another way to see how it works is to look at this application Pairings which takes a CSV file, parses it, transforms the data,